 MODEL I LOCAL DETERMINATION MODEL II PROVINCIAL REQUIREMENTS; CENTRAL ACTION MODEL III PROVINCIAL REQUIREMENTS; LOCAL ACTION Local Government Choice Local government choice is strong under this model.
-Provincial involvement is limited to the requirement for councils and boards to consider establishing a code of conduct, or reviewing an existing code, within the first six months after their inaugural meetings.
-Local governments choose whether to establish a code of conduct.
+Provincial involve- ment is limited to the requirement for councils and boards to consider establishing a code of conduct, or reviewing an existing code, within the first six months after their inaugural Local government choice is lowest under this model.
+Provincial require- ments limit local government choices related to code establishment and customization.
+Code administration and enforcement is assigned to a province-wide body, established by provincial legislation.
+Local government choice is less strong under this model, relative to that in Model I. Provincial require- ments limit local government choices related to code establishment and customization, and code administra- tion and enforcement. meetings.
+Local governments choose wheth- er to establish a code of conduct.
 Local governments choose to use independent third parties for code administration and enforcement.
-Local governments are guided in this choice by best practices.
-Local governments also determine whether to accept recommendations Local government choice is lowest under this model.
-Provincial requirements limit local government choices related to code establishment and customization.
-Code administration and enforcement is assigned to a province-wide body, established by provincial legislation.
-The model does not enable local governments to collaborate on a sub-regional or regional level.
+Local The model does not enable local gov- ernments to collaborate on a sub-re- gional or regional level.
 Administration and enforcement is undertaken by the province-wide body.
-Local governments remain responsible for determining whether to accept and impose recommendations on sanctions.
-Local government choice is less strong under this model, relative to that in Model I. Provincial requirements limit local government choices related to code establishment and customization, and code administration and enforcement.
 Local governments may choose to collaborate with one another in use of third parties and to share costs.
-Local governments appoint their own independent third parties for the purposes of investigation.
-Local governments remain responsible for determining whether to accept and impose recommendations on sanctions. on what sanctions to apply.
-Oversight and Accountability Local councils and boards provide oversight for the model and its application.
-Local councils and boards are accountable for the structure, content and effectiveness of their codes of conduct, and for the mandate assigned to third-party investigators.
-Local councils and boards remain accountable for decisions taken with respect to sanctions, and for creating a culture of governance that encourages responsible conduct.
-Oversight is provided by the province-wide agency established to administer and enforce codes of conduct.
-Local governments are accountable for establishing codes of conduct with prescribed contents.
-The province-wide body's board of directors is accountable for code administration and enforcement efforts.
-Local councils and boards are accountable for decisions on sanctions, and for creating a culture of governance that encourages, or discourages, responsible conduct.
+Local governments appoint their own inde- pendent third parties for the purposes of investigation. governments are guided in this choice by best practices.
+Local governments also determine whether to accept recommendations on what sanctions to apply.
+Local governments remain responsi- ble for determining whether to accept and impose recommendations on sanctions.
+Local governments remain responsi- ble for determining whether to accept and impose recommendations on sanctions.
+Oversight and Accountability Local councils and boards provide oversight for the model and its appli- cation.
+Local councils and boards are accountable for the structure, content and effectiveness of their codes of conduct, and for the mandate as- signed to third-party investigators.
+Local councils and boards remain accountable for decisions taken with respect to sanctions, and for creating a culture of governance that encour- ages responsible conduct.
+Oversight is provided by the prov- ince-wide agency established to administer and enforce codes of con- duct.
+Local governments are account- able for establishing codes of conduct with prescribed contents.
+The prov- ince-wide body's board of directors is accountable for code administration and enforcement efforts.
+Local councils and boards are ac- countable for decisions on sanctions, and for creating a culture of gover- nance that encourages, or discourag- es, responsible conduct.
 Local councils and boards, along with the provincial government, provide oversight for the model and its application.
-Local governments are accountable to the Province for establishing codes of conduct with prescribed contents, and for engaging independent third parties in code administration and enforcement.
-Independent third parties are accountable to the local councils and boards that use them.
-Local councils and boards are accountable for decisions on sanctions, and for creating a culture of governance that encourages, or discourages, responsible conduct.
+Local governments are accountable to the Province for establishing codes of conduct with prescribed contents, and for engaging independent third parties in code ad- ministration and enforcement.
+Inde- pendent third parties are accountable to the local councils and boards that use them.
+Local councils and boards are ac- countable for decisions on sanctions, and for creating a culture of gover- nance that encourages, or discourag- es, responsible conduct.